 Orientation and Location of Your Array

-If you have solar panels facing south, you’ll have direct exposure to the Sun all day.
-This provides them with the most time possible to gather sunlight and turn it into energy.
+If solar panels face south, you’ll have direct exposure to the Sun all day.
+This gives them the most time possible to gather sunlight and turn it into energy.

-However, rooftops aren’t your only option when it comes to installing solar panels.
-If you have a lot of property and access to plenty of sunlight, a ground mount solar system may be a better option for you.
-An array on the ground may generate more energy over time since it is not limited by the roof’s size and can be faced and angled ideally for optimum output.
+However, rooftops aren’t your only option for installing solar panels.
+A ground-mount solar system may be a better option if you have a lot of property and access to plenty of sunlight.
+An array on the ground may generate more energy over time since the roof’s size does not limit it and can be faced and angled ideally for optimum output.

 Types of Solar Panels

-The kind of solar PV panel you select will be determined by your needs, your accessible space, and the amount of money you have to spend.
+Your needs will determine the kind of solar PV panel you select, your accessible space, and the amount of money you spend.
 Since their inception, solar cells have made significant progress.
 Their technological advancements have elevated them to new levels of efficiency while also improving their visual appeal.

 - Monocrystalline solar panels: These are smaller and lighter than panels made of polycrystalline silicon.
 But they produce approximately the same amount of electricity.
 However, they may be more costly.

-- Solar-powered roof tiles: These roof tiles seem like regular ones, but they include a built-in battery.
+- Solar-powered roof tiles: These tiles seem like regular ones but include a built-in battery.
 For those who are concerned about the aesthetics of solar panels, they may be a better choice.
 These are expensive and cost about £10,000 for a typical three-person house.

 Initial Cost and ROI

 In the first year, a 4kw system on a 21 metre sq. roof might earn you £700 in savings, and after 20 years, it could bring in £6,750 in savings.
-After the first investment is recovered, you’ll start earning and saving money.
+After recovering the first investment, you’ll start earning and saving money.

-The Feed-in Tariff is a government programme that rewards people and companies that use solar PV panels to generate their energy.
+The Feed-in Tariff is a government programme that rewards people and companies using solar PV panels to generate energy.
 Incentives for eligible PV owners include two payments over twenty years.

 - Generation Tariff: Payments per kilowatt-hour (kWh) produced by your solar PV panels

-- Export Tariff: Payment for energy produced by your system but not used is automatically transferred to the national grid tracked by export
+- Export Tariff: Payment for energy produced by your system but unused is automatically transferred to the national grid tracked by export.

-Feed-In tariffs have ended, but part of the solar energy produced will undoubtedly be sent back into the grid.
+Feed-in tariffs have ended, but part of the solar energy produced will undoubtedly be returned to the grid.
 And because it is unlawful not to be compensated for this under existing laws, a new mechanism has been developed.